-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your Part D late enrollment penalty

-Your plan premium is due in our office by the first day of the month.
-If we have not received your premium payment by the first day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your premium within three months.
-If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.
+Your Part D late enrollment penalty is due in our office by the first day of the month.
+If we have not received your penalty payment by the first day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty within three months.
+If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your premium on time, please contact Customer Care to see if we can direct you to programs that will help with your plan premium.
+If you are having trouble paying your Part D late enrollment penalty on time, please contact Customer Care to see if we can direct you to programs that will help with your plan penalty.
 (Phone numbers for Customer Care are printed on the back cover of this booklet.)

-If we end your membership because you did not pay your premium, you will have health coverage under Original Medicare.
+If we end your membership because you did not pay your Part D late enrollment penalty, you will have health coverage under Original Medicare.

-If we end your membership with the plan because you did not pay your plan premium, then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
-During the annual enrollment period, you may either join a stand-alone prescription drug plan or a health plan that also provides drug coverage.
-(If you go without "creditable" drug coverage for more than 63 days, you may have to pay a late enrollment penalty for as long as you have Part D coverage.)
+If we end your membership with the plan because you did not pay your Part D late enrollment penalty, then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
+During the annual Medicare open enrollment period, you may either join a stand-alone prescription drug plan or a health plan that also provides drug coverage.
+(If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

-At the time we end your membership, you may still owe us for the premiums you have not paid.
-We have the right to pursue collection of the premiums you owe.
+At the time we end your membership, you may still owe us for the penalty you have not paid.
+We have the right to pursue collection of the penalty amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.